 But Parks Canada also puts on interpretive talks and viewings throughout the year, especially during special moon phases (blood moon, eclipses etc).

-A really special event that takes place every year is the Dark Sky Festival, which includes talks from experts in astronomy, members of the Park Service, photography workshops and even fun dining experiences.
+A really special event that takes place every year in Jasper National Park is the Dark Sky Festival.
+It includes talks from experts in astronomy, members of the Park Service, astrophotography workshops and even fun dining experiences.

-If you have a passion for astrophotography this definitely on the top things to do in Jasper for that.
+If you have a passion for astrophotography this is definitely on the list of the top things to do in Jasper National Park.

 For more information and when the festival will next take place check out the Dark Sky Festival website.